framedsc/Sitesource/markdown/GameGuides/borderlands2.md

 ### FreeCam v4.0
 The free camera. **F5** toggles between 3rd person, free camera, fixed camera, and 1st person.
 Pressing the **middle mouse** button will reset the free camera position.
+Alternatively you can use **F6**, which cycles through the cameras in a different order.

 Some keys I added while in free camera mode: